1. Start Local

 4. Service, not Public

 If you can, travel.
 Travel is easily one of the best ways to open up your mind and grow.
-Now, most college admissions readers don’t want to read another essay about your 2 week life changing volunteer trip, but there’s ways to take your experiences, what you’ve learned, and talk about it in a unique way.
+Now, most college admissions readers don’t want to read another essay about your 2-week life-changing volunteer trip, but there are ways to take your experiences, and what you’ve learned, and talk about it in a unique way.
 The key here is perspective, and travel is one of the most surefire ways to do that.
 Find volunteer/ immersion trips, many offered through your school and clubs, to travel.

 Of course, remember that we are here to help you.
 If you’re having a hard time finding programs, ask an Empowerly team member for some help!
 Not only can we help you turn your passion into impact, but we can also ensure that comes across in your applications.
 There’s no time to waste.